openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-intro.rst

 information that is useful to share between metadata files.
 The BitBake source tree currently comes with one class metadata file called ``base.bbclass``.
 You can find this file in the ``classes`` directory.
-The ``base.bbclass`` class files is special since it is always included automatically for all recipes and classes.
+The ``base.bbclass`` class file is special since it is always included automatically for all recipes and classes.
 This class contains definitions for standard basic tasks such as fetching, unpacking, configuring (empty by default), compiling (runs any Makefile present),